ArabicEnglishFrenchGermanSpanish

 It’s important to remember that what’s said online doesn’t stay confined to the digital world.
 The normalization of offensive language online can encourage people to use it in real-life interactions, perpetuating stigma and hurt for affected communities.

-• If you hear someone using harmful language, tell them why it’s offensive and hurtful.
-Conversations led with kindness, education, and empathy can help change minds.
-You can learn about language through our signature Disability Awareness Trainings!
+Conversations led with kindness, education and empathy can help change minds.
+You can learn more about language through our signature Disability Awareness Trainings!

 Moving Forward